seanbarton/salesforce/README.md

 ### Handling Errors

-All Runtime Exceptions thrown from this library will be an instance of `Nexcess\Salesforce\Error`.
+All Runtime Exceptions thrown from this library will be an instance of `LyonStahl\Salesforce\Error`.

 Exceptions are grouped into the following types:

-- `Nexcess\Salesforce\Error\Salesforce`:
+-   `LyonStahl\Salesforce\Exceptions\SalesforceException`:

     Errors originating from the Salesforce API, including HTTP errors (e.g., connection timeouts)

-- `Nexcess\Salesforce\Error\Authentication`:
+-   `LyonStahl\Salesforce\Exceptions\AuthException`:

     Authentication failures or attempts to use the HttpClient before authentication has succeeded

-- `Nexcess\Salesforce\Error\Result`:
+-   `LyonStahl\Salesforce\Exceptions\ResultException`:

-    Errors parsing or handling Salesforce Api results or records; these will usually indicate a problem in your custom SalesforceObject classes
+    Errors parsing or handling Salesforce Api results or records; these will usually indicate a problem in your custom Record classes

-- `Nexcess\Salesforce\Error\Usage`:
+-   `LyonStahl\Salesforce\Exceptions\UsageException`:

     Errors arising from incorrect library usage; these will usually indicate a runtime problem in your application code

-- `Nexcess\Salesforce\Error\Validation`:
+-   `LyonStahl\Salesforce\Exceptions\ValidationException`:

     Validation errors.

-## Support and Contributing

-Unfortunately, we currently don't offer official usage support for this library.

-If you have found a bug or have a feature request, please [open an issue](https://github.com/nexcess/php-salesforce-rest-api/issues).
-Pull Requests are welcome as well!
+## Running for development with Docker

+We have included a Dockerfile to make it easy to run the tests and debug the code.
+You must have Docker installed.
+The following commands will build the image and run the container:

+1. `docker build -t lyonstahl/salesforce-api --build-arg PHP_VERSION=8 .`
+2. `docker run -it --rm -v ${PWD}:/var/www/sapi lyonstahl/salesforce-api sh`

+## Debugging with XDebug in VSCode

+Docker image is configured with XDebug.
+To debug the code with VSCode, follow these steps:

+1. Install the [PHP Debug extension](https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug) in VSCode
+2. Add a new PHP Debug configuration in VSCode:

+        {
+            "name": "XDebug Docker",
+            "type": "php",
+            "request": "launch",
+            "port": 9003,
+            "pathMappings": {
+                "/var/www/sapi/": "${workspaceRoot}/"
+            }
+        }

+3.  `docker run -it --rm -v ${PWD}:/var/www/sapi --add-host host.docker.internal:host-gateway lyonstahl/salesforce-api sh`
+4. Start debugging in VSCode with the 'XDebug Docker' configuration.

-## Tests
+## Testing

-Run phpunit tests with `composer test:unit`

-Run static analysis with `composer test:phan`
+This library ships with PHPUnit for development.
+Composer file has been configured with some scripts, run the following command to run the tests:

+    composer test